hpesciotti/GeoQuiz/README.md

 A Welcome or Landing page, The Main Menu greets the user by briefly introducing the web application: "A Geography Quiz for all ages and backgrounds."
 Sequentially, a call to action invites users to challenge themselves by starting the quiz.
 The page also has two buttons, one to access the quiz and the other to display the leaderboard.

-As far as the code is concerned, at this stage, when the DOM is fully loaded, the question database in j.son format is assigned to the (const) allQuestions variable via the event listener and the fetch API.
+As far as the code is concerned, at this stage, when the DOM is fully loaded, the question database in json format is assigned to the (const) allQuestions variable via the event listener and the fetch API.
+This process was present in [Kevin Flanagan PP2 Project](https://github.com/KevinFlanagan7/Masters-quiz) serving as an inspiration for this function.

 <details open>
 <summary>Main Menu</summary>